tmelorc/migration/README.md

 ##### Folders

-You should have the following (empty) folders in your main folder:
+You should have the following (possibly empty) folders in your main folder:

 - `migration_matrices`
 - `dendrograms`